kentcdodds/bookshelf/INSTRUCTIONS.md

 [Production deploy](https://exercises-04-authentication.bookshelf.lol/extra-4)

-It won't be long before we need to actually starting sending data along with our requests, so let's enhance the `client` to support that use case as well.
+It won't be long before we need to actually start sending data along with our requests, so let's enhance the `client` to support that use case as well.

 Here's how we should be able to use the `client` when this is all done: